 2. to confirm the distribution of Okanagan Robber Fly within its range in British Columbia;

 3. to assess the extent of threats to each of the known extant sites and reduce their impacts; and

 4. to address knowledge gaps (e.g., habitat requirements for each life stage, natural history information, dispersal, etc.).

 Okanagan Robber Fly Technical Working Group, Jennifer Heron.
 2016.
 Recovery Plan for the Okanagan Robber Fly (Efferia okanagana) in British Columbia.
 Province of British Columbia - Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.